iNiSiRe/esp8266-firmware/README.md

 # Description

-- Draft WebSocket client implementation;
+- Draft WebSocket client implementation (based on Sming\TcpClient);

 Other will be added later...